Park Updates & Alerts

 Facilities / Amenities

-There are 8 remote campsites at the park, accessible only by water.
+There are 9 remote campsites at the park, accessible only by water.
 They are available on a first-come, first-served basis.
 Each remote campsite has a table, fire rings, tent platforms, and a composting toilet.
 There is a boat launch with 2 fishing platforms, plus a nearby port-o-let.
 Swimming is allowed off the shoreline, but is restricted at the boat launch.
 Additionally, there are 10 remote picnic sites.
 Certain remote picnic sites have a table, fire ring, and a composting toilet.
+During the operation season, overnight campers are asked to self-register at the rear of the contact station.

 Park Interpreter